einavhu/intersection-of-multiple-insertion-and-deletion-balls/README.md

 It works as follows: the word of length n+t that is chosen is the one with the smallest number of runs.
 The word of length n-t that is chosen is the one with the largest number of runs.
 Ties are broken by the choosing the first word that satisfies the condition.

 ###### Base Algorithm
 Both algorithms rely on the ability to calculate the intersection of a t-deletion ball of a word of length n+t and a t-insertion ball of a word of length n-t.
-This is done using the class CommonSequences whose algorithm is based on those presented in the paper.....
+This is done using the class CommonSequences whose algorithm is based on those presented in the paper ["The Intersection of Insertion and Deletion Balls"](https://ieeexplore.ieee.org/document/9611515)